 Work Harder!
 Do More!
 Hustle your ass off!

-We live in a culture that has glorified busy and put a halo around the idea that if we all just work harder, we’ll reach this longed for titled called “Perfection“.
+We live in a culture that has glorified busyness and put a halo around the idea that if we all just work harder, we’ll reach this longed for title called “Perfection“.

 Urging you to do more in less time.